Mike Ford Player Props: Mariners vs. Red Sox

-On Monday, Mike Ford (hitting .133 in his past 10 games) and the Seattle Mariners face the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
+On Tuesday, Mike Ford (hitting .133 in his past 10 games) and the Seattle Mariners face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
 First pitch is at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Mike Ford Game Info & Props vs. the Red Sox